Featured Story

 We help maintain Princeton’s traditional strength and high standing in this field, and we encourage innovative developments in it.
 There is an unusually rich array of specialists in Renaissance and early modern history, history of science, English and continental literatures, history of art and architecture, music and philosophy.
 There is also a wider representation from other fields among those related to Renaissance and early modern studies.
 This gives us a broad forum for discussion of research in progress by faculty members, graduate students, visiting scholars, and members of the Institute for Advanced Study.

 In addition to a program of public lectures, conferences and symposia, designed in collaboration with other departments and programs, we sponsor panel sessions at the Renaissance Society of America annual conventions, and we facilitate the use of regional facilities for early modern study, such as the Folger Shakespeare Library in Washington.
-Inquiries about Renaissance and Early Modern Studies at Princeton may also be addressed by email to our administrator.
-Lastly, please feel free to contact our administrator if you would like to be added to the mailing list, or if you have any feedback concerning the Renaissance and Early Modern Studies website.
+For inquiries about Renaissance and Early Modern Studies at Princeton, or to be added to our mailing list, please contact our administrator.

 Barbara Leavey, Program Manager